LostNintendoHistory/Lost-NDS-TV/fwpatch/README.md

 # How to apply the patch

- **IMPORTANT**: Do this at your own risk , if you do not follow the steps exactly as specified you will get a brick on your Nintendo DS.
+ **IMPORTANT**: Do this at your own risk, if you do not follow the steps exactly as specified you will brick your Nintendo DS and render ir unusable.
+We do not take any responsibility.

 The CFW you generate will be used for any Nintendo DS lite that you have 😉 so if you generate it, you just have to install it.

 # Procedure
 Steps:

- - Install flashme v8a no auto (IMPORTANT that v8a no auto, otherwise your console will be a brick!)
+ - (1) Install flashme v8a noauto (IMPORTANT: use v8a noauto, not other versions, otherwise your console will be a brick!)
- - Dump your firmware
+ - (2) Dump your firmware
- - Patch with IPS
+ - (3) Patch with IPS
- - Check in emulator (no$gba for example) before installing to avoid brick
+ - (4) Check in emulator (no$gba for example) before installing to avoid brick
- - Install CFW with fwManager
+ - (5) Install CFW with fwManager

 ## 1. Install Flashme v8a noautoboot
 **IMPORTANT: INSTALL v8a_flashme_noauto, must be v8a and noauto (Normal version, "Stealth" (noauto_stealth) version does not work and you will get a brick with the path).**

- Install `v8a_flashme_noauto`, search in google, we can not provide this.

- Hash of `v8a_flashme_noauto.nds` (Check this to confirm that you download the correct version and correctly)
+ Install `v8a_flashme_noauto`, search in google, we can not and will not provide this.
+Don't ask us for it.
+The hash of `v8a_flashme_noauto.nds` should be the following (Check this to confirm that you download the correct version and correctly):

 | Algorithm | Hash |
 |--|--|
 | SHA256 | 3C090BE0EFE17F011D50CF235920AF840B12381DB4F52EB7B29397E3246F8D6F |